Mr6one/EQuant/README.md

 ## QConfigMapping

 QConfigMapping allows to save quantization scheme in yaml format to avoid its generation every time.
-Moreover, you can make sure that it was generated correctly and containes right information:
+Moreover, you can make sure that it was generated correctly and contains right information:

 ``` python